 In almost everything is Metal.
 The phone, computer or the device you are using to read this news article contains metal.
 Every year, a vast range of products are created and sold that each contains metal.
-This raises the question: are we running out of metal?
+This raises the questions: are we running out of metal?
 How can we sustain such a high demand for metals?
-In this article Reclamet is going to discuss these interesting questions.

 What Is a Non-Renewable Resource?